 Once your channel is created you’ll be able to use that same camera icon to be taken directly to the upload video page.
 Be sure to select Public so that your video will be visible.
 From here you can either drag and drop your video file or click the icon and browse your computer for the file.
 Once you have selected a file it will begin uploading.
 Keep in mind that YouTube will convert your audio to 126 kbps.
 So even if someone is listening to your music video on the best studio monitors or DJ headphones it won’t sound as good as your original recording.

 While your video is getting uploaded you can begin adding further information.
-You can add the Title, Description and any relevant Tags.
+You can add the Title, video Description and any relevant Tags.
 You’ll also be able to select a thumbnail based on your video or upload a thumbnail image.
 It’s also worth checking the Advanced Settings to make sure that the category is set to Music.

 Once your video has finished processing all that remains is to hit the publish button.
 Your video will now be live for anyone to see.